manishrw/dsa-practise/README.md

-# dsa-practise
+# Tech Interview Practise

 A repository for Data structures and Algorithms practise.
 The repository also lists out the top interview questions asked by the companies till 2021.
-The repository also has a solution to some of the problems.
+The repository also has a solution to some problems.

 ### Top Interview questions
 - [Leetcode top questions](./docs/leetcode/Readme.md)